-Medically Monitored Intensive Inpatient Services staff are able to shall assess and treat the beneficiary as well as obtain and interpret information regarding the beneficiary's substance use or psychiatric disorder.
+Medically Monitored Intensive Inpatient Services staff shall assess and treat the beneficiary as well as obtain and interpret information regarding the beneficiary's substance use or psychiatric disorder.
 Clinical staff shall be knowledgeable about the biological and psychosocial dimensions of addiction and other behavioral health disorders.
-Programs shall ensure that a beneficiary admitted to Medically Monitored Intensive Inpatient Services completes a A physical examination must be by a physician, physician assistant, or nurse practitioner within 24 hours of admission.
-A physician shall be available by phone for consultative purposes 24 hours a day, seven (7) days a week, in person, via telehealth, or telephonically.
+A physical examination must be by a physician, physician assistant, or nurse practitioner within 24 hours of admission.
+A physician shall be available for consultative purposes 24 hours a day, seven (7) days a week, in person, via telehealth, or telephonically.